heroseh/hcc/docs/intrinsics.md

 You can find the functions and their documentation in [hcc_atomic_intrinsics.h](../libhccintrinsics/hcc_atomic_intrinsics.h)

-## Fragment
+## Pixel

-Like other shading languages, HCC has special functions that can only be used in a fragment shader.
-Such as discarding a pixel with the `discard_fragment()` function and calculating the partial derivative using functions like `ddxG` and `ddyG`.
+Like other shading languages, HCC has special functions that can only be used in a pixel shader.
+Such as discarding a pixel with the `discard_pixel()` function and calculating the partial derivative using functions like `ddxG` and `ddyG`.

-You can find the functions and their documentation in [hcc_fragment_intrinsics.h](../libhccintrinsics/hcc_fragment_intrinsics.h)
+You can find the functions and their documentation in [hcc_pixel_intrinsics.h](../libhccintrinsics/hcc_pixel_intrinsics.h)

 ## Textures